mui/mui-x/docs/data/tree-view/rich-tree-view/items/items.md

 <RichTreeView items={ITEMS} />;
 ```

-If the item's identifier is not called `id`, then you need to use the `getItemId` prop to tell the `RichTreeView` component where it's located:
+If the item's identifier is not called `id`, then you need to use the `getItemId` prop to tell the `RichTreeView` component where it is located.

 The following demo shows how to use `getItemId` to grab the unique identifier from a property named `internalId`: